 3.)
 “That’s a nice skirt but you need to stick to below the knee, it’s more flattering.”

 Here’s that word again… flattering…. but so often a mini skirt looks amazing on a fat babe.
 The horror that people seem to experience at the prospect of having to look at a little bit of cellulite is astounding.
 In warmer weather, bare legs and short skirts are a godsend.
 Plus, it looks super cute and summery.
 I’m not prepared to live my life in knee length skirts and neither should you be!

 Even in the winter, when opaque tights are the norm, I’ve been made to feel as if I shouldn’t be revealing the shape of my knees and thighs to the world.
 There are so many really lovely minis out there at the moment to wear with tights and boots while it’s still chilly outside.
 If someone thinks my skirt is too short, then I will definitely take it as a compliment as it means I no longer buy in to this silliest of fashion rules.

 4.)
 “Bold prints will just draw attention to your problem areas.”

 This depends on what you deem to be a ‘problem’.
 I love bold prints, the more colourful the better.
-Maybe a type of print makes my shoulders look wider, or my butt look bigger, or my belly look rounder.
+Maybe a type of print makes my shoulders look wider, or my butt look bigger, or my belly look rounder but so what?